RichCaloggero/audio-components/README.md

 ### Accessibility

-Each component's UI lives in its own region (`role="region"`) and its labeled via `aria-label`.
+Each component's UI lives in its own region (`role="region"`) and is labeled via `aria-label`.
 The group label is specified via HTML `label` attribute on host element.
 Because polymer does not encapsulate components completely, IDs still leak out, so we avoid IDref here in favor of `aria-label`.

 We also label the group via span element with `role="heading"` and an `aria-level` corresponding to the nesting level of the host element within the audio context.
 This helps navigate the UI and maintain a better sense of location within the hierarchy.
-We end up with duplicate group label announcement: both the `aria-label` and the visible group label are seen by the screen reader.
+However, we end up with duplicate group label announcement: both the `aria-label` and the visible group label are seen by the screen reader.

 - if we eliminate the visible label announcement via `aria-hidden`, we lose the hierarchy info provided by the heading level
 - if we eliminate the `aria-label` on the group container, we lose group label announcement on focus (i.e. when tab used to move through the UI) and we lose landmark